mamaz/unit-testing/PITCHME.md

 - Testing the smallest testable part of software.
 - Mostly functions, methods, or components.
 - As simple as giving input and test the output.
+- Can be run over and over (automated).

 ---